Tier1 VCの半導体投資はAI需要のボトルネックへ収斂している

 - AI infrastructure is the growth driver.
 The rise in market size and equipment investment signals sustained capital intensity, not easing supply constraints.
 For startups, securing production and testing capability is increasingly the key evaluation criterion.

-- The differentiation among VCs lies in stage selection and partnership structure.
-Deploying massive seed rounds for architectural bets (a16z), improving design productivity (Sequoia/Bessemer), or pursuing vertical integration via M&A (SoftBank) — these represent fundamentally different capital strategies.
+- VC differentiation is in stage selection and partnership structure.
+Mega-seed architectural bets (a16z), design productivity (Sequoia/Bessemer), or M&A-driven vertical integration (SoftBank) — fundamentally different capital strategies.

-- Geography remains U.S.-centric but diversifying.
-India (RISC-V/IP), Europe (AI accelerators/photonics), and Israel (AI chips) are becoming visible as supply chain diversification plays.
+- Geography stays U.S.-centric but diversifies.
+India (RISC-V/IP), Europe (AI accelerators / photonics), and Israel (AI chips) are visible as supply-chain diversification plays.

 |---|